 There are indexes and finding aids for United Nations documents in both electronic and print formats.
 The online databases include links to the texts of many documents, often in PDF format.

 b.
-ACCESS UN is a web-based index to United Nations documents put out by a commercial publisher.
-If you are looking for documents on a particular subject, this is an excellent source to use because it permits key word searching, but it is not comprehensive.
+ACCESS UN is a web-based, commercially-published index to United Nations documents.
+If you are looking for documents on a particular subject, this is an excellent source to use because it permits key word searching (but it is not comprehensive).
 It also provides links to the full text of selected documents.
 Coverage begins in 1966.

 The Law Library's collection of United Nations documents published before 1987 is much less extensive.
 The library has a collection of the Official Records of the General Assembly and ECOSOC from the 15th through 33d sessions (1960 to 1978).
 A large collection of materials relating to the International Court of Justice is available dating back to the formation of the court in 1947.